oktadev/okta-blog/_source/_posts/2022-06-01-jhipster-digital-ocean.md

 kubectl describe pod jhipster-registry-0 -n demo
 ```

-The output of the command, in the events section, for a pod that failed due to insufficient cpu, looks like the following:
+The output of the command, in the events section, for a pod that has failed due to insufficient cpu, looks like the following:

 ```text
 Events: